 Ability Blends and Patterns of Abilities

-Your HCC will also walk you through the proprietary Ability Blends and Ability Patterns.
+Your HCC may also walk you through the proprietary Ability Blends and Ability Patterns.
 Based on extensive research, these combinations of abilities are presented in terms of how they match up with careers, occupations, and work roles and responsibilities that draw on your natural abilities in a workplace environment that values and appreciates them.

 Guidance to Reach Your Objectives

 The results of the HAB are not meant to pin you down and confine you to one or two different careers.
-Rather, the results will open your eyes to the many different facets of your natural abilities and how those can play out in a variety of situations.
-Unlike some career assessments that try to tell you exactly what career to pursue, the HAB provides you with a nuanced and in-depth toolkit that you can apply to your career decisions for the rest of your life.
+Rather, the results will open your eyes to the many implications of your natural abilities and how you can apply them to your career.
+Unlike some career assessments that claim to match you with an ideal career to pursue, the HAB provides you with reliable, validated data about yourself that you can apply to career decisions throughout your life.

-The two-hour debrief session with an HCC serves to sharpen those tools, enriching your understanding of the results and empowering you to apply that knowledge for years ahead.
+The two-hour debrief session with an HCC serves to enrich your understanding of the results and empower you to apply that knowledge for years ahead.
 You’ll understand how to evaluate different work roles and environments with confidence, knowing that you can discern what situations play to your strengths from those that will be more challenging.